-Many women are living with this uncomfortable condition.
+Many women are living with uncomfortable pelvic organ prolapse.
 Here are your next steps if you're one of them.

 One of the most uncomfortable—and awkward—conditions that afflicts women is pelvic organ prolapse.
 Normally, the pelvic organs—the bladder, uterus, vagina, and rectum—are supported and held in place by a group of muscles and tissues called the pelvic floor.
 When these muscles weaken over time, the pelvic organs can droop down and bulge out of the vagina.